nasnyder91/portfolio-rewrite/README.md

-# Babel Webpack Starter
+# Webpack Starter

-A starter pack to build JavaScript applications using standards from ES2015, ES2016 & ES2017.
-It uses webpack, Babel and webpack-dev-server to compile and serve.
-It is fully compatible with Async/Await as it uses the Babel polyfill.
+A starter pack made to build JavaScript apps using ES2015, ES2016, and ES2017 and compile all files into a /docs folder for use on GitHub pages.
+It uses Webpack, Webpack-dev-server, and babel.
+Also includes Babel polyfill for use with Async/Await.

 ### Version
-1.1.0
+1.0.0

 ## Usage